 Back in September, our cutting garden was thick with cosmos and Californian poppies, larkspur, scabious, anemones and sweetpeas.
 We cut so many buckets that we had to use yoghurt pots for the overflow, rather than leave the last precious flowers of summer behind on the compost heap.
 A van load full came with us to Oxford where we took over our parents' house to prep for the wedding - flowers and plants gradually filling the sitting room until it was indistinguishable from a late summer garden.

-Dinner was c/o The Magdalen Arms, easily my favourite and most frequented pub in Oxford.
+Dinner was c/o The Magdalen Arms in East Oxford.
 We had an hour to place the arrangements, tweak and fill, and we sprinkled late summer fruits along the tables, with tall tapered candles in pale pink, burgundy and cream, set in antique brass candlesticks.
 The space had a moody French bistro feel that afternoon after the rain, scents and sounds of cooking from the open kitchen, waitresses laying the tables and straightening napkins, and the dim lighting and library-red interiors were the perfect backdrop to that delectable, fruity palette of flowers and fruit scattered along the tables.
 Even now, I can remember those flowers in almost forensic detail - the cafe latte roses, each like a perfect individual mousse; flowers masquerading as dessert.